bitfoundation/bitplatform/docs/bit-server-side/web-api.md

 [GlobalConfiguration](https://msdn.microsoft.com/en-us/library/system.web.http.globalconfiguration.aspx) uses ASP.NET pipeline directly and it does not work on ASP.NET Core.
 But bit's config works on both ASP.NET & ASP.NET Core.

 3- Instead of adding Swashbuckle package, you've to install Swashbuckle.Core package.
 Swashbuckle package relies on ASP.NET pipeline and it does not work on ASP.NET Core.
-But our code works on both.

 4- In following code: